-- Protein that builds and maintains every cell in the body.
+- Protein, which builds and maintains all the cells in the body.

-- Vitamin B12, which is important for the body to produce new cells, including red blood cells.
-Vitamin B12 can contribute to preventing anaemia.
+- Vitamin B12, which is important for the body being able to produce new cells, including red blood cells, and can contribute to preventing anaemia.

-- Selenium, an important element in an enzyme that fights harmful chemical processes in the body.
+- Selenium, an important element in the enzymes that combat harmful chemical processes in the body.